 The defence sector continues to provide many challenging and technically complex commissions for The Bush Consultancy team working on secure sites throughout the UK and as far as Ascension Island.
 Often including the input of many specialists the ability to work collaboratively and within strict regulatory frameworks is vital to the successful outcome of these projects.
 With varied end uses from ancillary support buildings to bespoke test and storage facilities our broad experience allows us to meet the design requirements of a wide range of defence sector clients.

-As the need to explore the potential of regeneration and re-use in our cities becomes ever more relevant and necessary, The Bush Consultancy is collaborating with clients to develop sites and buildings for residential use.
-Projects have included open market and affordable housing as well as student and military accommodation.
-From vacant plots with new build dwellings, to the refurbishment of period properties, The Bush Consultancy has a diverse range of project experience to draw upon, together with the knowledge and experience required in consultation with bodies such as English Heritage, housing associations, local authority planning officers and private clients.
+The Bush Consultancy is developing sites and buildings for residential use including open market and affordable housing, student and military accommodation.
+From vacant plots with new build homes, to the refurbishment of period properties, we have a diverse range of project experience to draw upon, working in consultation with English Heritage, housing associations, local authority planning officers and private clients.

 Following the completion of a number of successful developments with Charles Church Homes, The Bush Consultancy were appointed to act as executive architect for the construction of a series of residential apartment buildings within the regeneration of the former docks at Portishead near Bristol.
 Three dockside buildings of 7 and 8 storey construction containing 146 apartments (one, two and three bed duplexes) have been completed.
 In a challenging market for residential sales early reservations of units within the scheme ensured that the phased construction proceeded ahead of initial projections.